ka40/AE4350-assignment/README.md

         self.train()

-\noindent The method for the attention mechanism is the most important part.
+The method for the attention mechanism is the most important part.
 This method takes two inputs: hidden\textunderscore conv, the output from the CNN, and the hidden state of the recurrent neural network from the last time step, rnn\textunderscore hxs.
 The new observation matrix will first be reshaped into [batch size, width, height, channels] and the dimensions of width and height will be merged and it conserves the topology of the input.
 Afterwards, the weight matrix of all regions is computed from the combination of current input and past hidden state.
 Lastly, the weight matrix is decides which regions of the input observations should be passed into the recurrent neural network at current time step.
 In essence, the algorithm will learn where to look at according to the memory of the past states.

 def attention(self, hidden_conv, rnn_hxs):